-The Wild, Tragically Short Life of Anna Nicole Smith
+Inside the Weird, Wild and Tragically Short Life of Anna Nicole Smith - E!
+Online

 Following an impoverished upbringing in small-town Texas she became one of the most famous faces of the '90s as a Playboy cover girl and Guess model.
 She had a reality show before television was overrun with reality shows.
 When she was 26, she married an 89-year-old billionaire whom she'd met while stripping.
 And in 2006 she ended up at the United States Supreme Court while still fighting for her inheritance 11 years after her husband died.

 Her rise to fame may have come as a surprise to those who knew Vickie Lynn Hogan as a kid in Mexia, when she dropped out of high school at 15 and went to work at a fast-food chicken restaurant.

-But the girl who would become Anna Nicole Smith, just as her idol Marilyn Monroe transcended her humble beginnings as Norma Jean Baker, had always dreamed of bigger and better things.
+But just as her idol Marilyn Monroe transcended her humble beginnings as Norma Jean Baker, the girl who would become Anna Nicole Smith had always dreamed of bigger and better things.

-In fact, Smith—who would have been 50 years old today—used to travel with a handful of Monroe films in her bag.
+Smith—born on Nov.
+28, 1967—used to travel with a handful of Monroe films in her bag.
 She admitted to having four of them with her on a trip to New York during a 1993 appearance on Live With Regis and Kathie Lee.

 Asked if it was true that she hadn't "blossomed" until after the junior prom, Smith smiled and said, "No, until after I had my son, then I went way out," referring to the 36-28-38 measurements that made her such a memorable centerfold.
-"They have so many different stories, nobody's gettin' anything right," she added.
+"They have so many different stories, nobody's gettin' anything right."

 At the moment she was referring to the origin story of her bombshell curves, but in hindsight it was an eerily prescient observation about the days ahead, when people would cease to see the person amid the trappings of excess that soon surrounded her.

-Smith (née Hogan) dropped out of high school and married Billy Wayne Smith in 1985, when she was 17.
+Her parents, Donald Hogan and Virgie Arthur, divorced in 1969, and when her mother remarried Donald Hart, Vickie Lynnn changed her name to Nikki Hart.
+She dropped out of high school and married Billy Wayne Smith in 1985, when she was 17.
 They welcomed their son Daniel Smith on Jan.
 22, 1986.

-Statuesque at 5'11", she went from 125 pounds to 211 pounds during her pregnancy—but she couldn't answer Kathie Lee Gifford's plea for information when the host asked how she lost the weight "in all the right places" and ended up with her enviable proportions.
+Statuesque at 5-foot-11, she went from 125 pounds to 211 pounds during her pregnancy—but she couldn't answer Kathie Lee Gifford's plea for information when the host asked how she lost the weight "in all the right places" and ended up with her enviable proportions.
 "I don't work out," Smith responded sheepishly.

-Her big break came when she landed the March 1992 cover of Playboy and in 1993 Hugh Hefner named her Playmate of the Year.
+Her big break came when she landed the March 1992 cover of Playboy (then going by Vickie Smith) and in 1993 Hugh Hefner named her Playmate of the Year.

 Guess founder Paul Marciano remembered his first meeting with Smith, soon after her Playboy debut, in a July 2017 interview with Paper magazine.